fomightez/sequencework/patmatch-utilities/README.md

 `Warning: recSearchFile: Record longer than buffer size (10000000) has been split\n`

-It probably is warning so you know that it may not show a match if it happens to match where the split was chosen.
-They way I dealt with this was to remove the warnings from the input to `patmatch_results_to_df.py` or `patmatch_results_to_df()` because otherwise they cause errors when the lines are processed as typical output and there are no start or end coordinates to extract.
-However, instead of having `patmatch_results_to_df.py` handle the issues, I thought it best the user has to deal with the warnings so they are aware.
+It probably is issuing a warning so you know that it may not show a match if it happens to match where the split was chosen.
+They way I dealt with this was to remove the warnings from the input to `patmatch_results_to_df.py` or `patmatch_results_to_df()`, see example [here](https://github.com/fomightez/ptmbr-accompmatz/blob/master/notebooks/PatMatch%20use%20on%20the%20largest%20genome%20project%20to%20date.ipynb), because otherwise the warnings cause errors when the lines are processed as typical output.
+There error is caused because there are no start or end coordinates to extract.
+However, instead of having `patmatch_results_to_df.py` recognize the warning and handle it, I thought it best the user has to deal with the warnings so they are aware.

 Related